-The minimum wage add-on will be developed and implemented as follows:
+The minimum wage adjustment will be developed and implemented as follows:

-- a.
-Minimum wage costs will mean the additional costs incurred beginning January 1, 2018, and thereafter, as a result of New York state statutory increases to minimum wage [.] until all regions of the State reach \$15.00 per hour. - i.
+- 1. Minimum wage costs will mean the additional costs incurred beginning January 1, 2017 and thereafter, as a result of New York State statutory increases to minimum wages until all regions of the State reach \$15.00 per hour. - 2.
+The 2017 facility specific minimum wage add-on will be developed based on collected survey data received and attested to by CHHA providers.
+If a provider does not submit a survey, the minimum wage add-on will be calculated based on the Provider's cost report wage data from two years prior to the period being calculated.
+If a facility fails to submit both the attested survey and the cost report, the facility's minimum wage add-on will not be calculated. - i.
 Minimum wage cost development based on survey data collected. - 1.
 Survey data will be collected for facility specific wage data. - 2.
-Facilities will report, by specified wage bands, the total count of FTEs and total hours paid to employees earning less than the statutory minimum wage applicable for each MW Region. - 3.
+Facilities will report by wage bands, the total count of FTEs and total hours paid to all employees (contracted and non-contracted staff) earning less than the statutory minimum wage applicable for each region. - 3.
 Facilities will report an average fringe benefit percentage for the employees directly affected by the minimum wage increase. - 4.
 The minimum wage costs are calculated by multiplying the total hours paid by the difference between the statutory minimum wage and the midpoint of each wage band where the facility has reported total hours paid.
 To this result, the facility's average fringe benefit percentage is applied and added to the costs. - ii.
-Minimum wage cost development based on the 2016 Consolidated Fiscal Report (CFR) cost report data. - 1.
-The average hourly wages of employees in occupational titles where the reported average hourly wage is below the regional statutory minimum wage are identified. - 2.
-The total payroll hours of the titles identified are then multiplied by the regional statutory minimum wage resulting in a projected payroll.
-The actual payroll as reported in the CFR cost report is then subtracted from the projected payroll resulting in the expected wage costs increase.
+Minimum wage cost development based on the cost report data. - a.
+The average hourly wages of employees where the reported average hourly wage is below the regional statutory minimum wage are identified. - b.
+The total payroll hours of the employees identified are then multiplied by the regional statutory minimum wage resulting in a projected payroll.
+The actual payroll as reported in the cost report is then subtracted from the projected payroll resulting in the expected wage costs increase. - c.
+The facility's fringe benefit costs directly affected by the wage increase are identified, and the average fringe benefit percentage is calculated. - d.
+The fringe benefit percentage is applied to the increased wage costs and added resulting in the minimum wage costs.

-TN #2 2-0018 Approval Date Supersedes TN #18-0007 Effective Date January 1, 2022
+TN #2 2-0022 Approval Date Supersedes TN #17-0009 Effective Date January 1, 2022